Budgeting Tools and Tips

 If you live in a shared house, make sure everyone's names are on the bill - don't end up liable for the whole bill on your own.

-Find out about switching energy suppliers at Ofgem's site.
+Find out about switching energy suppliers on the Citzens Advice site.

 Check out the money saving tips from the Energy Saving Trust.